 - Medicare.
-Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid based on a cost reimbursement methodology.
-The Medical Center is reimbursed for certain services at tentative rates, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicare administrative contractor. - Medicaid.
+The Medical Center is certified as a critical access hospital (CAH) by Medicare.
+As a CAH, the Medical Center is reimbursed for substantially all inpatient and outpatient services to Medicare beneficiaries based on reasonable costs.
+Additionally, as a CAH, the Medical Center's licensed beds are limited to 25, and the acute care average length of stay may not exceed 96 hours.
+The Medical Center is reimbursed for substantially all services at tentative rates, with final settlement determined after submission of annual cost reports by the District and audits thereof by the Medicare administrative contractor. - Medicaid.
 Inpatient and outpatient services rendered to Medicaid program beneficiaries are reimbursed under a cost reimbursement methodology.
 The Medical Center is reimbursed for cost reimbursable services at tentative rates, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicaid administrative contractor.

-Approximately 69 percent and 63 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2022 and 2021, respectively.
+Approximately 69% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for both years ended December 31, 2023 and 2022.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

-The Medical Center has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations.
-The basis for payment to the Medical Center under these agreements includes prospectively determined rates per discharge, discounts from established charges and prospectively determined daily rates.
+The Medical Center has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations, and preferred provider organizations.
+The basis for payment to the Medical Center under these agreements includes prospectively determined rates per discharge, discounts from established charges, and prospectively determined daily rates.